Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 | Data Payload Protobuf (1-255) | x | 3 |
 | Checksum | 2 | 3+x |
 | ETX (0x03) | 1 | 5+x |

+The payload of the protobuf data needs to adhere to protocols understood by the Geotab servers.
+Please see Appendix D for the payload details.

 ### Msg Type 0x27: Add-On protocol version to external device